Parental Involvement & Courses

 - Join our PTA “The Friends of St John’s” Help raise funds for the school which are passed directly onto the children, for example through trips, resources, sports day treats etc.

 - Encourage your child to return their library books each week and foster a love of reading from home.
 Visit your local library to access a wide variety of books.
-Our children in Early Years (Nursery and Reception) have the chance to become “Reading Rockstars” and collect stickers to win a special reading prize!
+Come and join in our Nursery 'Stay and Share a Story' sessions which are held once a term, with the details sent out on our termly Calendar of Events.

 - Complete our Parent Questionnaire in the Spring Term and give us valuable feedback on your experience and your child’s experience of St John’s.